– Felipe VI

-Felipe Juan Pablo Alfonso de Todos los Santos de Borbón y de Grecia was born on 30 January 1968 at Our Lady of Loreto Clinic in Madrid and was the third child and only son of Infante Juan Carlos of Spain and Princess Sofía of Greece and Denmark.
+Felipe Juan Pablo Alfonso de Todos los Santos de Borbón y de Grecia was born on 30 January 1968 at Our Lady of Loreto Clinic in Madrid and was the third child and only son of King Juan Carlos I of Spain and Princess Sofía of Greece and Denmark.

-Felipe’s was named after the first Bourbon King of Spain (Felipe V), his grandfathers (Infante Juan of Spain and King Paul of Greece), his great-grandfather King Alfonso XIII of Spain, and de Todos los Santos (“of all the Saints”) as is customary among the Bourbons.
+Felipe was named after the first Borbón King of Spain, Felipe V, his grandfathers, Infante Juan, Count of Barcelona, and King Paul of Greece, his great-grandfather, King Alfonso XIII of Spain, and de Todos los Santos (of all the Saints) as is customary among the Borbóns.
 His godparents were his paternal grandfather, Juan, and his paternal great-grandmother, Queen Victoria Eugenie of Spain.

 Felipe was styled as an Infante of Spain from birth, however he was nearly eight years old before his father succeeded to the throne after the death of Franco and his first official appearance was at his father’s coronation on 22 November 1975.
 Two years later, Felipe was formally proclaimed as Prince of Asturias, the official title of the heir to the Spanish throne.
 On his 18th birthday, Felipe was required to swear allegiance to the Constitution and to the King in the Spanish Parliament, fully accepting his role as successor to the Crown.

 Alongside his military career, Felipe was required to undertake royal duties and he participated in official events in different aspects of Spanish public life.
 He also serves as patron of several charities and foundations, including the Princess of Asturias Awards where prizes are awarded to individuals, entities or organisations from around the world who make notable achievements in the sciences, humanities, and public affairs.
-The awards were originally entitled the Prince of Asturias Awards but changed their name after Felipe became to king to reflect the status of his daughter as heiress presumptive.
+The awards were originally entitled the Prince of Asturias Awards but the name after Felipe became King to reflect the status of his daughter as heiress presumptive.

 Felipe and Letizia were married on 22 May 2004 in the Almudena Cathedral in Madrid and they went on to have two daughters: Leonor, born on 31 October 2005, and Sofía, born on 29 April 2007.